Keaton Henson

 Keaton Henson (born 24 March 1988) is an English musician, composer, visual artist, and poet.

-Henson has released six studio albums, a wordless graphic novel called Gloaming, published by Pocko, and a book of poetry called Idiot Verse.
-Henson suffers from anxiety and, as a result, rarely plays concerts.
+He has released six studio albums, a wordless graphic novel titled Gloaming, published by Pocko, and a book of poetry called Idiot Verse.
+Henson suffers from anxiety, and as a result, he rarely plays concerts.

 History

 Early life and career beginnings (1988–2012)

-Keaton Henson was born in 1988 in London, England.
+Keaton Henson was born in 1988 in London.
 He is the son of actor Nicky Henson and ballet dancer Marguerite Porter, and the half-brother of composer Christian Henson.

 Henson began his career as an illustrator.
 He designed the artwork for various albums including Dananananaykroyd's Hey Everyone! and Enter Shikari's Take to the Skies.
-Henson recorded songs in his apartment in London, initially purely for his own consumption.
+He recorded songs in his apartment in London, initially purely for his own consumption.
 He gave a recording of one of the songs as a gift to his best friend, and was encouraged to put music online.
-In November 2010 his debut album Dear... was released on Motive Sounds Recordings, in a self-made limited edition.
-In 2011 he released a single, "Metaphors", on Porchlight Records.
+In November 2010, his debut album Dear... was released on Motive Sounds Recordings, in a self-made limited edition.
+In 2011 he released the single "Metaphors" on Porchlight Records.
 He also recorded "Don't Be Afraid" for the Tormented soundtrack.

-Henson's musical breakthrough came when Zane Lowe played "You Don't Know How Lucky You Are" on BBC Radio 1 for the first time on 7 September 2011, saying: "That piece of music right there ... is one of the most special pieces of music I've heard in a very very long time".
-Lowe said that the reaction from listeners had been 'brilliant'.
+Henson's musical breakthrough came when Zane Lowe played "You Don't Know How Lucky You Are" on BBC Radio 1 for the first time on 7 September 2011, saying: "That piece of music right there...is one of the most special pieces of music I've heard in a very very long time".
+Lowe said that the reaction from listeners had been "brilliant".

 Henson formed his own record company, Oak Ten Records, and officially re-released his debut album Dear... in 2012.
 The album was critically acclaimed: the BBC reported "Keaton Henson isn't a show-off, but with talent like this, he has every right to be".
-On Metacritic the album received a score of 70 out of 100.
-Dear... didn't enter the charts but from it three singles were released– "Charon", "Small Hands" and "You Don't Know How Lucky You Are" – all of which were accompanied by music videos.
+On Metacritic, the album received a score of 70 out of 100.
+Dear... didn't enter the charts, but three singles were released–"Charon", "Small Hands" and "You Don't Know How Lucky You Are"–all accompanied by music videos.
 The video for "Charon" was shortlisted for a UK MVA award in Best Budget Indie/Rock Category.
 "Small Hands" won Best Music Video at the Rushes Soho Shorts Film Festival in 2012.

-In July 2012 Henson released The Lucky EP.
+In July 2012, Henson released The Lucky.
 In November 2012, Henson designed a t-shirt for the Yellow Bird Project to raise money for the Teenage Cancer Trust.